-Made In Puget Sound® is a 501(c)(3) nonprofit corporation made up completely of volunteers.
-100% of the contributions we receive go towards our education and outreach programs for promoting a better and healthier Northwest.
-We collect valuable information about our cold emerald green waters and the captivating life thriving in those waters.
-Through my unique underwater photography and videography we provide a rare window into the underwater life of Puget Sound.
+Made In Puget Sound® is an all-volunteer, self-funded nonprofit corporation.
+100% of the contributions and sales we receive go towards our conservation, research and education outreach programs promoting a better and healthier Northwest.
+We collect and disseminate valuable information about our cold emerald green waters and the captivating life thriving in those waters.
+Through unique underwater photography and videography, we provide a rarely seen window into the underwater wild life of Puget Sound.
 We report on the most vital environmental issues affecting every one of us living in this region and provide workable, realistic solutions that allow everyone to become involved.

-We'll come talk to your group
+We'll speak to your group

 Cover Photo: Eelgrass in Puget Sound.
 This is a plant that create beds and meadows growing in bays, coves, tidal creeks, and estuaries.
 Eelgrass beds are a vital haven for crabs, scallops, numerous other species of important fish, and wildlife.
 The long blades are often covered with tiny marine plants and animals like Hooded Nudibranchs.
 In the thick grass animals find habitat, protection from predators, nursery grounds, food, and oxygen.